 When the book first hit the stores, I read a review of it in our Sunday newspaper then leaped down our stairs to our computer where I promptly bought it online.

-It sounded like my kind of book.
-It was a true story of a mother of ten children in the 1950's who made the best of a bad situation.
-Instead of just whining and complaining about her difficult life, her difficult husband and her difficult lot in life, she did something about all of them.
-And she did it cheerfully.
+It's a true story of a mother of ten children in the 1950's who made the best of a bad situation.
+Instead of just whining and complaining about her difficult life and her alcoholic husband she did something about all of them.
+Cheerfully.

 I like people like that.
-I like people who can create a good life out of a bad one because they search for, and are able to find, the good in anything and anyone.
+People who can create a good life out of a bad one because they search for the good.
 I like to spend time with people like that, but sadly, I find few.

 Here is Roger Ebert's review of the movie.
 I'm glad Roger liked it.
 There must be a blue moon out right now, because only once in a blue moon do Roger and I love the same movie.